 Reconstructive Surgery.
 Reconstructive surgery performed to correct or repair abnormal structures of the body caused by congenital defects, developmental abnormalities, trauma, infection, tumors, or disease to do either of the following: (a) improve function; or (b) create a normal appearance, to the extent possible.
 This includes surgery performed to restore and achieve symmetry following a medically necessary mastectomy.
 This also includes medically necessary dental or orthodontic services that are an integral part of reconstructive surgery for cleft palate procedures.
-"Cleft palate" means a condition that may include cleft palate, cleft lip, or other craniofacial anomalies associated with cleft palate.
+"Cleft palate" means a condition that may include cleft palate.